bstadie/Stat_415_Spring_2023/homework-1/README.md

 Here are the data wrangling and EDA questions we'd like you to address as part of this assignment:

 1. Perform preliminary data quality checks, such as identifying duplicated columns and columns with entirely missing data.
-Discuss any issues or concerns that may arise during the analysis, and consider how these issues could impact the overall quality or validity of the results.
+Determine how to manage these issues and justify your approach for handling them.

-2. Pay close attention to outliers in numerical variables when exploring the data.
-Discuss methods for detecting outliers, and explain how to handle them.
-Document your approach to identifying and dealing with outliers as part of your data wrangling process.
+2. Pay close attention to outliers in numerical variables.
+Describe the methods you use for detecting outliers and explain your chosen approach for handling them.
+Justify your decisions and explain the potential impact of outliers on the analysis.

 3. Identify columns with missing values and determine how to manage them.
 Justify your approach and reasoning for handling missing values in the dataset.

-4. Investigate the time variables in the dataset, and identify any potential issues that may arise when working with them.
-For example, you may need to convert the variables into a different format or conduct additional cleaning to ensure consistency and usability for analysis.
+4. Investigate the time variables in the dataset and address any potential issues that may arise when working with them.
+This may involve converting the variables to a suitable format, conducting additional cleaning, and/or extracting meaningful features to ensure consistency and usability in the analysis.
+Justify your approach and reasoning for handling time variables, explaining how your decisions enhance the overall data quality and interpretation.

 5. Certain columns in the dataset may require special treatment during data wrangling due to their unique characteristics (e.g., `cardCVV`, `enteredCVV`, `cardLast4Digits`).
 Explore alternative methods for integrating these variables into your analysis, and document any decisions made during this stage.